 Another reason writers need passion is because they won’t get far without it.
 Without passion, you’ll likely drop writing if it becomes too difficult.
-But if you are passionate, if you really want to be a writer, you will continue and push through the difficulties and the hard days.
+But if you are passionate, if you really want to be a writer, you will continue and push through the difficulties even on the hard days.
 Or, if you stop writing for a while, you will find yourself always coming back to try again.
 That idea of being a writer will always be a part of you, regardless of how much writing you are actually doing.
-That’s the kind of passion a real writer needs to have.
+That’s the kind of passion a true writer needs to have.

 You Need to Write

 To be a real writer, you need to write.
 But there is so much more to writing than we often think.
 It’s not always stringing words together or adding to your word count.
 I strongly believe that writing includes brainstorming, writing, and revision.
 If you sit and brainstorm or think about your novel, you are writing.
 If you revise and make notes to yourself or spend an hour reviewing comma placement, you are writing.

 Give yourself more credit for the writing you are doing.
 Recognize yourself as a writer if you are brainstorming or revising.
 Recognize yourself as a writer if you are trying to start writing.